QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/hashing/index.md

 <div class="row row-cols-md-2"><div>

-Hash cracking usually involves a dictionnary with a list of potential passwords a.k.a. [wordlist](/cybersecurity/red-team/_knowledge/index.md#wordlists-) <small>(Rainbow tables may be used for older systems)</small>.
+Hash cracking usually involves a dictionary with a list of potential passwords a.k.a. [wordlist](/cybersecurity/red-team/_knowledge/index.md#wordlists-) <small>(Rainbow tables may be used for older systems)</small>.

 👉 CTFs are usually using `/usr/share/wordlists/rockyou.txt`.